Protein–phenolic interactions in lentil and wheat crackers with onion skin phenolics: effects of processing and in vitro gastrointestinal digestion

 Functional crackers.
 Each phenolic source (OSP, OSE, quer-

-cetin) at two dierent ratios was added by replacing with
+cetin) at two different ratios was added by replacing with

 wheat/lentil flour (weight basis).
 The amount of OSE and quer-